JenteOttie/Goose_Genomics/BeanGoose/!Workflow.md

 ## Population Structure: PCA and Admixture

-To assess the population structure of the Bean Geese, I will make PCAs and Admixture plots using different settings to filter the SNPs generated in the previous step.
-The filtering will be done using Plink version 1.07 and VCFtools version 0.1.15.
+To assess the population structure of the Bean Geese, I made PCAs and Admixture plots using different settings to filter the SNPs generated in the previous step.
+The filtering were done using Plink version 1.07 and VCFtools version 0.1.15.

 The workflow for generating the PCA-plots can be found [here](https://github.com/JenteOttie/Goose_Genomics/blob/master/BeanGoose/PCA.md).
 Changing the filtering parameters does not markedly influence the patterns in the PCA.
 With a more strict filtering (and thus less SNPs), the two species remain distinct.
 However, there is less structure within the species after strict filtering.